 Negligent design or lack of maintenance that led to unnatural snow or ice accumulation

-Your attorney can work with you to determine the best course to pursue if you have suffered from a slip and fall on ice or snow.
+Your slip and fall injury attorney in Chicago can work with you to determine the best course to pursue if you have suffered from a slip and fall on ice or snow.